espressif/esp-aws-expresslink-eval/README.md

 4. Then click on "I don't have a QR code".
 5. The app will now search for active BLE devices.
 6. When you see your device, click on its name.
-7. You will now see a list of the 2.4 Ghz Wi-Fi networks that the Espressif AWS IoT ExpressLink board can see.
+7. You will now see a list of the 2.4 Ghz Wi-Fi networks that the ExpressLink board can see.
 Select the Wi-Fi network that you would like to connect to, and enter the credentials.
 8. The credentials will be sent and saved to the device.